Bonnemine-dev/CandidateMaterials/README.md

 **Features**
 - Data capturing and data quality check through a filtering algorithm
-- Data sending via WIFI and HTTP POST requests to a REST API
+- Data sent via wireless and HTTP POST requests to a REST API
 - Access to a captive portal (like in airports) for device configuration (SSID, password, IP address, etc.)
 - Anomaly detection and device status display via an LED
 - Automatic night-time standby mode for energy saving
 - Code optimization for minimal energy consumption
 - Data recording in case of connection loss

-This project developed my skills in: PHP, JavaScript, HTML, CSS, C++, SQL, REST APIs, GIT, Symfony, Profiling, Networking, Autonomy, Teamwork, etc.
+This project developed my skills in: PHP, JavaScript, HTML, CSS, C++, SQL, REST APIs, Git, Symfony, profiling, networking, autonomy, teamwork and communication.

+<h3 style="text-align: center;">CharcloBross</h3>

-Another project I am proud of is CharcloBross, a video game inspired by arcade games and MarioBros.
+CharcloBross is a video game inspired by arcade games and the MarioBros franchise.
 The objective of the game is simple: to accumulate as many points as possible.
 In this platform game, we play as a beggar.
 Our character defeats enemies by jumping on them and can also collect coins to boost his performance.
 The game was developed in C++ with QT Creator.

 CharcloBross code link -> [Github link](https://github.com/Bonnemine-dev/RetroG23_A12_CharcloBrosse)